paketo-buildpacks/rfcs/README.md

 A Request For Comments starts with a document of proposed changes to Paketo Buildpack(s).
 All major decisions must start with an RFC proposal.
 Once an RFC has been proposed, anyone may ask questions, provide constructive feedback, and discuss trade-offs.
-But only project [maintainers](https://github.com/paketo-buildpacks/community/blob/main/TEAMS.md) will be able to ratify an RFC.
+But only the [steering committee or team maintainers](https://github.com/paketo-buildpacks/community/blob/main/TEAMS.md) will be able to ratify an RFC for project-level and team-level RFCs, respectively.

 ## When to Write an RFC?
 Many changes, including bug fixes and documentation improvement can be implemented and reviewed by the normal